adebola-io/bullet/README.md

 </body>
 ```

-or you can instantiate teh constructor in javascript:
+or you can instantiate the constructor in javascript:

 ```js
 document.body.append(Counter());